sowrensen/svg-avatar-generator/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see respective `CHANGELOG-x.x` file for more information on what has changed recently.

 ## License